 On the morning of Saturday, September 13, 2008, I was sitting at my laptop in my shop on Marrowstone Island in the Pacific Northwest, nervously watching the news coverage on CNN as Hurricane Ike ripped into the Texas coast.
 I was already in the planning stages of my move back to Texas, and as I watched the ticker roll across the bottom of my screen, a news flash suddenly appeared: “Historic Balinese Room and pier destroyed by Hurricane Ike.”
 I was dumbstruck.
 In seconds, I was sobbing as if I had just lost an old and dear friend, which indeed I had.

 What Ike destroyed that awful day wasn’t just a building or even a landmark, but an irreplaceable link to the most exciting, most colorful, and most elusive period in Galveston’s history.
-What Ike didn’t destroy, and couldn’t, was a long-cherished memory of one magical night … and the legend of the Balinese.
+What Ike didn’t destroy, nay couldn’t, was that long-cherished memory of one magical night … and the legend of the Balinese Room.